opendocsg/opendoc-supreme-court-practice-directions/PART-05-Discovery-And-Inspection-Of-Electronically-Stored-Documents.md

 (1) A class of electronically stored documents may be described by specifying or describing a search term or phrase to be used in a search for electronically stored documents which shall be reasonable in scope (“reasonable search”).
 A request for the giving of discovery by describing a class of electronically stored documents with reference to search terms or phrases must specify or describe limits on the scope of the search; such limits shall include at least the following:

-(a) specifying or describing custodians and repositories, eg physical or logical storage locations, media or devices; and
+: (a) specifying or describing custodians and repositories, eg physical or logical storage locations, media or devices; and

-(b) specifying the period during which the requested electronically stored documents were created, received or modified.
+: (b) specifying the period during which the requested electronically stored documents were created, received or modified.

 (2) Subject to paragraph 48 (Proportionality and economy), requests for reasonable searches shall not extend to electronically stored documents which are not reasonably accessible unless the conditions in this paragraph are met.
 A party requesting a reasonable search for electronically stored documents which are not reasonably accessible must demonstrate that the relevance and materiality of the electronically stored documents justify the cost and burden of retrieving and producing them.

 (3) The obligations of a party responding to a request for reasonable search for electronically stored documents is fulfilled upon that party carrying out the search to the extent stated in the request and disclosing any electronically stored documents located as a result of that search.
 The party giving discovery shall not be required to review the search results for relevance.

-Applications to Court
+***Applications to Court***

 (4) An application for discovery of any electronically stored document or class of electronically stored documents which specifies or describes a search term or phrase to be used in a reasonable search for electronically stored documents must specify or describe limits on the scope of the search to be conducted.

 (5) An application for discovery of any electronically stored document or class of electronically stored documents which specifies or describes a search term or phrase to be used in a reasonable search for electronically stored documents which are <span style="font-style: italic;">*not reasonably accessible*</span> must:

-(a) specify or describe limits on the scope of the search to be conducted; and
+: (a) specify or describe limits on the scope of the search to be conducted; and

-(b) be supported by an affidavit demonstrating that the relevance and materiality of the electronically stored documents sought to be discovered justify the cost and burden of retrieving and producing them.
+: (b) be supported by an affidavit demonstrating that the relevance and materiality of the electronically stored documents sought to be discovered justify the cost and burden of retrieving and producing them.

-Review for the purpose of asserting privilege
+***Review for the purpose of asserting privilege***

 (6) Nothing in this paragraph shall prevent the party giving discovery from reviewing the discoverable electronically stored documents or the results of any reasonable search for the purpose of identifying privileged documents.
 However, such review for the purpose of identifying privileged documents shall not extend to the intentional deletion, removal or alteration of metadata information.
 Review for the purpose of asserting privilege must, unless otherwise agreed by parties or ordered by the Court, be concluded within fourteen (14) days after the search results are made available to the party giving discovery.